Codecademy/EventHubClient/README.md

 ## Usage

-By the nature of the gem is supposed be used from the backend, The gem only supports two apis, track and alias.
+This gem supports two EventHub api calls - track and alias.
 More details of about EventHub can be found at https://github.com/Codecademy/EventHubClient/

 ```ruby
 event_hub_client = EventHubClient::EventHubClient.new(host, port, EventHubClient::Worker.new)